boshd/rp/README.md

     - `GET /randompath` -- returns 'Resource not found' when an invalid path is entered.

   - **Multithreading**
     The server is built with the ability to handle requests in seperate threads.
-This is done through the use of the `ThreadingMixIn` mix-in class which allows the server to undertake parallel processing of `GET` requests.
+This is done through the use of the `ThreadingMixIn` mix-in class which allows the server to undertake parallel processing of incoming `GET` requests.

 ## What the code does